-Question 56: Can Someone Retrieve the Insured Funds of a Deceased Relative from a a Court of Law would be required to be presented to NDIC in addition to all other documents which are to serve as proof of ownership of such account.
+Question 53: Can Someone Retrieve the Insured Funds of a Deceased Relative from a a Court of Law would be required to be presented to NDIC in addition to all other documents which are to serve as proof of ownership of such account.

-Failed Bank in-Liquidation?
+Failed Bank in Liquidation?

 Answer: Yes.
-To process such claims, a Letter of Administration and a Probate from deposit insurer to acquire the assets and assume the liabilities of a failed bank until a final resolution is accomplished.
+To process such claims, a Letter of Administration and a Probate from a deposit insurer to acquire the assets and assume the liabilities of a failed bank until a final resolution is accomplished.
 The bridge bank would permit continuity of banking services to all customers and fully protect all the depositors and creditors of the failed bank pending final resolution.
-A bridge bank is usually set up for a specified period of time within which the Deposit Insurer would find an interested investor.
+A bridge bank is usually set up for a specified period of time within which the

-Question 57: What is a Bridge Bank?
+Question 54: What is a Bridge Bank?

-Answer: A bridge bank is a temporary bank established and operated usually by a
+Answer: A bridge bank is a temporary bank established and operated usually by